Terry-Wang-Lynx/BetterMPNN/BetterEvodiff/main/README-2.md

-# Protein Sequence Optimization Tool Based on EvoDiff and AlphaFold 3
+# BetterEvoDiff

-## Project Overview
+## Overview

-This project develops an innovative protein sequence optimization framework that combines **EvoDiff** and **AlphaFold 3**.
-The tool employs reinforcement learning strategies, using AlphaFold 3's ranking scores as reward signals to fine-tune the EvoDiff model, aiming to generate protein sequence variants with higher predicted structural stability.
+BetterEvoDiff is an innovative protein sequence optimization framework that combines **EvoDiff** and **AlphaFold 3**.
+The tool employs **reinforcement learning strategies**, using AlphaFold 3's ranking scores as reward signals to fine-tune the EvoDiff model, aiming to generate protein sequence variants with higher predicted structural stability.

 ### Core Features